 What to Wear In Turkey – Area-By-Area Packing List For Turkey

 Turkey is a vast country, and it’s one that has cultural differences as you travel across and up and down.
 This dress code in Turkey for tourists guide will help you decide what to wear in Turkey.
 From the Blue Mosque dress code to beaches, we have you covered (see what we did there!?).

 From the sun-drenched beaches of the south to the cosmopolitan cities in the north-west and west, into the more conservative towns and cities of the south, and the very traditional areas in the east and southeast.
 Turkey is a country that will show you a million different traditions and trends wherever you go.

 However, one thing which many people get totally wrong is the dress code in Turkey, especially at religious stops.

 Now, there are no strict rules for what you should and shouldn’t wear in Turkey.
 That’s something we should point out here.
 Turkey isn’t as conservative as places like Egypt, Saudi Arabia, Iran, or Pakistan.

-So, while you’re not going to offend anyone, you might end up being stared at or whispered about, which isn’t going to make you feel particularly comfortable.
+So, while you’re not going to offend anyone, you might end up being stared at or whispered about, which will not make you feel particularly comfortable.

 To further complicate matters, the general dress guidance varies depending upon where you’ll be traveling in Turkey.

 To help you avoid making faux pas and feeling out of place, let’s explore the main areas in detail, give you a few ideas of what to wear in Turkey, and avoid over (or under) packing your bags.